 The University provides access to supercomputers in the MSU High Performance Computer Center, and has 50 microcomputer and PC workstation laboratories around Campus, including a PC laboratory here in the Chemistry Building.

-A 10 Gb/s fiber-optic network connects nearly all the buildings on campus; the Chemistry Building is internally networked by a twisted-pair wired LAN operating at 100 Mb/s which connects to the rest of campus through the 10 Gb/s fiber-optic backbone.
+IA 10 Gb/s fiber-optic network connects nearly all the buildings on campus; the Chemistry Building is internally networked by a twisted-pair wired LAN operating at 100 Mb/s which connects to the rest of campus through the 10 Gb/s fiber-optic backbone.
 The building also has WiFi a/g/n connectivity throughout the entire building.
-MSU’s campus is connected to the Internet though two dedicated 10 Gb/s links.
+MSU’s campus is connected to the Internet through two dedicated 10 Gb/s links.